SC Johnson’s Greenlist™ Program: Choosing Product Ingredients to Better Protect Human Health and the Environment

 The four-step ingredient evaluation that’s fundamental to our Greenlist™ program uses supplier information and publicly available, scientifically rigorous data.

 We also maintain a list of ingredients that are not allowed, called our “Not Allowable” list.
-It includes over 200 unique raw materials in roughly 90 material categories, and over 2,400 fragrance materials.
+It includes over 200 unique raw materials in roughly 90 material categories.

 These materials all meet legal and regulatory requirements — and are often used by our competitors.
 But they simply do not meet SC Johnson standards.